Where to eat in Cairns

 good great news is, if you consider yourself a bit of a foodie, you won’t have to hunt too far, with some of the best Cairns restaurants and cafes taking pride of place in the CBD.

 Here are 10 of the best to check out next time you’re in Tropical North Queensland.

 For the best brunch… Caffeind

-Melbourne comes to the tropics in this laneway cafe, replete with a graffiti wall and the best chilli eggs.
+Melbourne comes to the tropics in this coffee-first kinda cafe, replete with the best chilli eggs.
 Order a cold drip and if you’ve got a sweet tooth, don’t go past the house-made banana and walnut bread served with flame-grilled banana, coconut gelato and coconut caramel sauce.

 Open Monday to Saturday 7:30am-3pm, Sunday 8am-2pm.